jeckelton/chef-repo/README.md

 ## Next Steps

-Read the README file in each of the subdirectories for more information about what goes in those directories.
+Read the (test) README file in each of the subdirectories for more information about what goes in those directories.